hashicorp/terraform-website/content/source/docs/enterprise/install-ami.html.md

 page_title: "Installation (AMI) - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Installation (AMI)
+# Terraform Enterprise Installation (AMI)

 !> **Deprecation warning**: The AMI will no longer be actively developed as of 201808-1 and will be fully decommissioned on November 30, 2018.
-Please see our [Migration Guide](./migrate.html) for instructions to migrate to the new Private Terraform Enterprise Installer.
+Please see our [Migration Guide](./migrate.html) for instructions to migrate to the new Terraform Enterprise Installer.

 ## Delivery